-Enabling DMARC puts in place a series of verification checkmarks to determine whether an email is originating from the claimant source.
-DMARC offers incredible flexibility in terms of policies and alignment modes that can be configured by the domain owner, to mould the level of security they want to achieve.
+Enabling DMARC (Domain-based Message Authentication Reporting and Conformance) puts in place a series of verification checkmarks to determine whether an email is originating from the claimant source.
+DMARC offers incredible flexibility in terms of policies and alignment modes that can be configured by the domain owner, to mold the level of security they want to achieve.

 DMARC identifier alignment affirms that the domain name appended to various parts of an email message aligns correctly, indicating that the email is legitimate and not likely to be part of phishing or spoofing attempts.

 DMARC alignment is the process of aligning (or matching) domains under various sections of your email header during authentication checks.
 DMARC aligns for your email if the message passes either or both SPF and DKIM identifier alignments.

 To ensure that your emails are legitimate and protected against a range of email fraud attacks that include phishing, spoofing, ransomware, and more.

 The DMARC authentication protocol checks for DMARC identifier alignment to establish whether an email domain is potentially spoofed.
 When your email is being validated, DMARC checks 3 identifiers:

 - The domain name in the DKIM signature

 If the identifiers for either SPF or DKIM authentication identifiers are aligned, the email achieves DMARC alignment and passes DMARC authentication, and is safely delivered to the user’s inbox.

 To understand DMARC alignment we need to understand how it works.
 When you implement DMARC, you tie the results of SPF and DKIM to authenticate all emails coming from your domain.
 For any given email, DMARC uses what’s known as the ‘central identity’, which is the domain found in the From header.
 This is considered the domain of origin for your email and will have your organization’s domain name in it.